 Some regional managers have invited an author to appear at the tournament.
-An author talk and/or book signing might be a good event to plan while scores are being tallied prior to bracket play.
+An author presentation and/or book signing might be a good event to plan while scores are being tallied prior to bracket play.
 There is no room in the budget to pay for an author's appearance at the regional level.

-Many regional managers contact a local bookstore to set up a book fair to sell books already identified for next year's OBOB competition.
+Many regional managers make arrangements with a local bookstore to set up a book fair to sell books already identified for next year's OBOB competition.